aksommerville/penance/README.md

 - [ ] Needs an extra click to start on Itch, what gives?

 - [ ] fleshpuppet should take damage while ghost

+## Recommended Course

+- crow.
+Should be the first thing you learn, otherwise who can you ask.
+- fireball.
+Must be before candles.
+Put a positioned spell first.
+- open.
+Good to be early, so you can enter the temple and see your progress.
+- candle1 WEST
+- rabbit
+- turtle
+- candle2
+- teleport.
+Teach wherever candle2 is.
+The part leading to candle3 is not accessible on foot.
+- bird
+- ghost
+- flower
+- candle3
+- Temple: Wrap-up